core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

   followed blindly.
 In particular, a peer MUST NOT assume that a successful connection to the Alternative-Address inherits all the security properties of the current connection.
-* SNI vs. Default-Uri-Host: Any security negotiated in the TLS handshake is for the SNI name exchanged in the TLS handshake and checked against the certificate provided by the server.
-The Default-Uri-Host Option cannot be used to extend these security properties to the additional server name.

 # IANA Considerations {#iana}